Breast implant surgery is usually performed under general anaesthetic. This means you will be asleep and unable to feel any pain or discomfort

-- You will undergo fewer operations and anaesthetics.
+- You may undergo fewer operations and anaesthetics.

-- The new breast may look better because the surgeon uses breast skin that is already there.
+- The new breast may look better because the surgeon may use breast skin already there.

-- There will be less scarring on the new breast.
+- There may be less scarring on the new breast.

 The disadvantages of immediate reconstruction are:

-- Any radiotherapy treatment that you have after surgery could damage the reconstructed breast.
+- Any radiotherapy treatment you have after surgery could damage the reconstructed breast.

 - Any chemotherapy treatment you have after surgery could be delayed if there are complications during reconstructive surgery.